GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Clients should therefore begin with a high initial_max_streams_uni or send an early MAX_STREAMS type 0x13 value (see Section 19.11 of {{RFC9000}}) with a high limit.
 Clients MAY use the maximum 2^60 for this high initial limit, but the specific choice is implementation-dependent.

 The same stream ID may be used in both one or more multicast channels and the unicast connection.
-As described in Section 2.2 of {{RFC9000}}, stream data received multiple times for the same offset MUST be identical, even across multiple channels; if it's not identical it MAY be treated as a connection error of type PROTOCOL_VIOLATION.
+As described in Section 2.2 of {{RFC9000}}, stream data received multiple times for the same offset MUST be identical, even across different network paths; if it's not identical it MAY be treated as a connection error of type PROTOCOL_VIOLATION.

 # Flow Control {#flow-control}

 The values used for unicast flow control cannot be used to limit the transmission rate of a multicast channel because a single client with a low MAX_STREAM_DATA or MAX_DATA value that did not acknowledge receipt could block many other receivers if the servers had to ensure that channels responded to each client's limits.

 Instead, clients advertise resource limits via MC_LIMITS ({{client-limits-frame}}) frames and their initial values from the transport parameter ({{transport-parameter}}).
-The server is responsible for keeping the client within its advertised limits, by ensuring via MC_JOIN and MC_LEAVE frames that the set of channels the client is asked to be joined to will not, in aggregate, exeed the client's advertised limits.
+The server is responsible for keeping the client within its advertised limits, by ensuring via MC_JOIN and MC_LEAVE frames that the set of channels the client is asked to be joined to will not, in aggregate, exceed the client's advertised limits.
 The server also advertises the expected maxima of the values that can contribute toward client resource limits within a channel in an MC_ANNOUNCE ({{channel-announce-frame}}) frame, and the client also ensures that the set of channels it's joined to does not exceed its limits, according to the advertised values.
 The client also monitors the packets received to ensure that channels don't exceed their advertised values, and leaves channels that do.

-If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back an MC_STATE ({{client-channel-state-frame}}) with "Declined Join" and reason "Property Violation".
+If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back an MC_STATE frame ({{client-channel-state-frame}}) with "Declined Join" and reason "Property Violation".
 If the server asks the client to join a channel that would exceed the client's limits with an out-of-date Client Limit Sequence Number or a Channel Key Sequence Number that the client has not yet seen, the client should instead send back a "Declined Join" with "Desynchronized Limit Violation".
-If the actual contents sent in the channel exceed the advertised limits from the MC_PROPERTY, clients SHOULD leave the stream and send an MC_STATE(Left) frame, using the Limit Violated reason.
+If the actual contents sent in the channel exceed the advertised limits from the MC_ANNOUNCE, clients SHOULD leave the stream and send an MC_STATE(Left) frame, using the Limit Violated reason.

 # Congestion Control {#congestion-control}